Welcome to the Knowledge Centre for Education

-The Knowledge Centre for Education (KCE) is a Norwegian national research centre, established and funded by the Ministry of Education.
-Our users and primary target groups are leaders, researchers, and decision-makers across the education sector.
+The Knowledge Centre for Education (KCE) is a national research centre, established and funded by the Norwegian Ministry of Education and Research.

 Background and History

-KCE was officially established in 2013 as a unit within the Research Council of Norway.
+KSU was officially established in 2013 as a unit within the Research Council of Norway.
 In 2019, the centre was relocated to the University of Stavanger (UiS).

 In 2018, the Ministry of Education decided that the centre should be moved out of the Research Council of Norway to a new host institution outside Oslo.
 A selection of universities was invited to apply to take on the role of host, and the University of Stavanger’s application was successful.
 From 1 September 2019, KSU became part of UiS and is physically based at Ullandhaug campus.